2007 New York Liberty season

-The 2007 WNBA season was the 11th for the New York Liberty.
+The 2007 New York Liberty season was the 11th season for the New York Liberty franchise of the WNBA, and their third full season under head coach, Pat Coyle.
 The Liberty reached the playoffs, but they later fell to eventual conference champion Detroit Shock.

 Offseason

 Dispersal Draft

 Based on the Liberty's 2006 record, they would pick 3rd in the Charlotte Sting dispersal draft.
 The Liberty picked Janel McCarville.